-Only by using an antibody that underwent a strict validation process, you are assured that it will consistently produce the expected results.
+Using an antibody that underwent a strict validation process you are assured that it will consistently produce the expected results.
 However, a strict validation means a rigorous application of different methods, and not least hard work that is usually not possible in your packed daily lab routine.

 Luckily for you, thanks to recent scientific and technological progress that allows a more precise evaluation of antibody performance, some of today’s commercial antibodies have superior quality.
 This is definitely something you should be looking to exploit.

-At Atlas Antibodies we work to provide high-quality antibodies to help you generate excellent data and be able to publish it with confidence.
+At Atlas Antibodies, we work to provide high-quality antibodies to help you generate excellent data and publish it with confidence.
 All our antibodies are rigorously validated for specificity and reproducibility and are characterized in several applications.

 Continue reading to learn more about us and how we can provide antibodies with superior validation.